Top 5 Biggest Cruise Ships Updated April 2026

 The world’s biggest cruise ships are floating cities which continue to evolve, with new vessels pushing boundaries on size, passenger capacity and onboard attractions such as waterparks, theatres and thousands of cabins.
 Ranked by gross tonnage, the largest cruise ships in the world are currently Icon of the Seas and Star of the Seas, which share joint number one status.
 Below, we break down the five biggest cruise ships sailing today — and who they’re best for.

-Did you know that as of December 2025, there are 62 passenger ships with over 140,000 GT in service?
+Did you know that as at December 2025, there were 62 passenger ships with over 140,000 GT in service?

 Are you wondering which is currently the biggest/largest cruise ship in the world?
 Often when people think of cruise ships, particularly if they have never cruised, they have a romantic idea of the elegant Ocean Liners of the past.
 However, most liners were much smaller even than today’s mid-sized cruise ships at less than 50,000 gt.